msupply-foundation/conforma-web-app/docs/internal/Assignment-Process.md

 - `Assigned` -> indicates that the reviewer is able to create a review (or one already exists)
   - At least one `review_question_assignment` was linked to review_assignment

-To also determine if this assignment can be Self-assigned 3 other fields come in the scene:
+To also determine if this assignment can be Self-assigned, 3 other fields come on the scene:

 - `is_self_assignable` -> Can be self assigned (if not locked - how we prevent other self-assigners after one is already assigned)
 - `is_locked` -> Can be used to either prevent self-assignment or to generate a Review with status = LOCKED when assignment status is ASSIGNED\*